Searching for EeV photons with Telescope Array Surface Detector and neural networks: Data sets and Monte Carlo simulations

 In this study we use TA SD data recorded during 14 years of observation between 2008-05-11 and 2022-05-10.
 We process the data and MC simulations using the same reconstruction procedure and apply the same event quality cuts, as described below.

 MC simulations conducted for this study encompass the complete evolution of air showers and the subsequent response of TA SD stations.
-These simulations are performed to model 14 years of TA operation, using CORSIKA \cite{Heck:1998vt} for air shower simulations and GEANT4 \cite{GEANT4:2002zbu} for detector response modeling.
-The simulations adhered to the actual real-time calibration tables of the TA SD to ensure an accurate representation of the detector behavior.
+These simulations are performed to model 14 years of TA operation, using CORSIKA version 7.7420 \cite{Heck:1998vt} for air-shower simulations and GEANT4 \cite{GEANT4:2002zbu} for detector response modeling.
+The simulations randomly sample event timestamps and reproduce the corresponding experimental conditions by using actual real-time calibration tables and list of non-functional TA SD stations, thus ensuring an accurate representation of the detector behavior.

 For proton-induced events, we employed three high-energy hadronic interaction models: QGSJET-II-04~\cite{ostapchenko2006qgsjet}, EPOS-LHC~\cite{pierog2009epos}, and Sibyll 2.3d~\cite{ahn2009cosmic}.
 Low-energy hadronic and electromagnetic interactions were simulated using FLUKA~\cite{ferrari2005fluka} and EGS4 \cite{nelson1985egs4}, correspondingly.